reuk/wayverb/docs/work_log/work_log.md

 * test raytracer, try to find why disparity between implementations ocurrs
 * streamline the boundary node code, make sure it finds corner (three-or-more boundaries) cases
+* find some way of fixing the inside/outside bug at least for the echo tunnel example

 TODO
 ----